cidgoh/AIV_seeker/README.md

 The application of next generation sequencing (NGS) in infectious disease surveillance and outbreak investigations has become a promising area.
 Environmental sampling provides a method to collect and identify potentially dangerous pathogens that are circulating in an animal population, however detection of a low-abundance pathogen target in a large metagenomic background is still a challenge. **AIV_seeker** pipeline that is optimized for detecting and identifying low-abundance avian influenza virus (AIV) from metagenomic NGS data.

-The workfow was originally built in Perl, but now we decided to switch to Nextflow (https://www.nextflow.io)-[DSL2](https://www.nextflow.io/docs/latest/dsl2.html) as workflow engine starting from version 0.3.
+The workfow was originally built in Perl, but now we decided to switch to [Nextflow](https://www.nextflow.io)-[DSL2](https://www.nextflow.io/docs/latest/dsl2.html) as workflow engine starting from version 0.3.
 Nextflow makes the pipeline more scalable and reproducible.
 It's easy to run tasks across multiple compute infrastructures, and also it can support `conda`/`Docker`/`Singularity` containers making installation trivial and results highly reproducible.

 A detailed structure and each module of the workflow is presented below in the dataflow diagram.